 The primary customer in the Mexican market is the state-owned oil company, PEMEX.
 Production from the Cantarell field, which according to the EIA is PEMEX's largest offshore oilfield, has declined to approximately 500,000 barrels per day from approximately 2.1 million barrels per day at its peak.
-In 2011, 75% of Mexico's total crude oil production came from offshore fields located in the Bay of Campeche, including the Cantarell field and the Ku-Maloob-Zaap field.
-In its July 2011 Outlook, PEMEX highlighted that 49% of its prospective resources, or 26.6 billion barrels of oil equivalent, are in the deepwater Gulf of Mexico.
+In 2013, 75% of Mexico's total crude oil production came from offshore fields located in the Bay of Campeche, including the Cantarell field and the Ku-Maloob-Zaap field.
+In its July 2013 Outlook, PEMEX highlighted that 49% of its prospective resources, or 26.6 billion barrels of oil equivalent, are in the deepwater Gulf of Mexico.
 In December 2013, the Mexican congress voted in favor of allowing the government to grant contracts and licenses for exploration and extraction of oil and gas to multinational firms, which had been prohibited under Mexico's constitution for several decades.
+On July 14, 2014, Mexican Senate committees approved four additional secondary bills that are needed to implement a regulatory framework, including local labor and materials requirements, for this historic overhaul of the state-run energy sector.
+These bills must be approved by both houses of the Mexican

+Congress and the Mexican President before taking effect.
 In the first quarter of 2014, PEMEX was required to submit proposals for existing holdings it believes it has the capability to develop.
 Under this "round zero" of the bidding process, the energy ministry will then decide in late-2014 which of those fields it should grant to PEMEX.
 We expect the projects that PEMEX does not retain will be the more difficult projects that will be turned over for joint-ventures with multinational producers.
 These joint-ventures could be established in late-2014 or early-2015.
 We expect these changes to provide additional demand drivers in Mexico for our vessels.

-Currently, there are six floating rigs and 42 jack-up rigs drilling offshore Mexico.
-PEMEX has announced plans to add 17 more high-spec jack-up rigs during the remainder of 2014.
-We began working in Mexico in 2002 and currently have six vessels working there under long-term contracts.
-During the first quarter of 2014, we were awarded a contract for six additional vessels to operate offshore Mexico.
-After a brief mobilization period, these vessel charters should commence operations during the second quarter of 2014.
+Currently, there are six floating rigs and 45 jack-up rigs drilling offshore Mexico.
+PEMEX has announced plans to add 16 more high-spec jack-up rigs during the remainder of 2014.
+We began working in Mexico in 2002 and during the second quarter of 2014 we mobilized seven additional vessels to Mexico to work for a PEMEX contractor.
+Currently, we have 12 vessels working there under long-term contracts and one vessel working under a spot contract.
 We will continue to actively bid additional vessels into Mexico as tenders are issued by PEMEX and these joint ventures.